junwenwaynepeng/junwenwaynepeng.github.io/_posts/2023-05-02-No-infinite-many-periodi-points.md

 There are infinitely many backward sequences converge to a periodic point of $f$.

-## There are no new periodic points in a dynamical field
+## There are no new periodic points in some dynamical fields